RULES

 1. Players on a team must be from any club within the playoff district and cannot participate in more than one district at playoff level in the same year.

-2. Each team participating in district playoffs shall pay a set fee as determined by district and $40.00 from each entry is to be sent to the Golden Gals Provincial organization.
-Each district or team representative(s) are responsible for the $100.00 donation and $40.00 entry fee payable to Golden Gals Curling Association.
+2. Each team participating in district playoffs shall pay a set fee as determined by district. $60.00 from each entry is to be sent to the Golden Gals Provincial organization.
+Each district or team representative(s) are responsible for the $100.00 donation and $60.00 entry fee payable to Golden Gals Curling Association.

 3. The Province shall be divided into twelve districts.
 The districts may amalgamate for district play and play will result in sixteen winners.
 In Provincial play, the four districts with the greatest number of entries from the previous year shall be eligible for two representatives.
 Should a district be unable to participate and not declare a winner and therefore make the draw uneven, the next district with the most entries shall be eligible for two representatives.
 In the event of a tie, a draw will be made by the Provincial Board.

-5. Each district shall declare a winner/s by a date suitable to Provincials Host Committee.
-The winners’ names shall immediately be forwarded to the Golden Gals President, Secretary and to the Host Club.
+5. Each district shall declare a winner/s to the Provincial Host Committee a minimum of 2 weeks prior to provincial play.
+The winners' names, phone numbers and email addresses shall be forwarded to the Golden Gals President, Secretary and to the Host Club 2 weeks prior to provincial play.

 9. In district playoffs, a team still in competition may use a spare who has already played and lost.
 Before Provincial play commences, a spare must be named.
 This spare does not have to be the spare who played at district level.

-10. In Provincial playoffs, in the event a member becomes incapacitated through illness, fatigue, or unavoidable circumstances, two spares from their own district may be used as long as there are two members of the original rink.
+10. In Provincial playoffs, in the event a member becomes incapacitated through illness, fatigue, or unavoidable circumstances, two spares may be used as long as there are two members of the original rink.
 The original team is defined as the four players curling the first game in district playoffs.
-The spare replacement may play any position and must have competed in district playoffs.
+The spare replacement may play the position of second or lead and must have competed in district playoffs or be a player from the host committee spare list that will be posted and provided to all teams.

-11. All matters not dealt with in the rules shall be governed by rules as set down by the MCA.
+11. All matters not dealt with in the rules shall be governed by rules as set by the MCA and/or Curl Canada.

-12. The Golden Gals Association shall not be responsible for any accidents or injuries during the playoffs.
+12. The Golden Gals Association shall not be responsible for any accidents or injuries during zone playdowns or provincial play.
+Waivers to be signed by each player prior to the start of provincial play.

-13. Districts and Provincial playoffs shall be eight ends.
+13. District and Provincial playoffs shall be eight ends.
 There will be no bell in Provincial playoffs.
+Please play all games in a timely manner.

 15. When an extra end is required, the same shall continue in the line of play.